Grow Your Faith

 The faith that saves is the belief in what God says.
 It is the faith that our first parents lacked.
 Adam and Eve obviously knew God existed, but what they lacked was the faith to believe and do what He told them (Genesis 3:1-6).
 Instead they believed what Satan, the father of lies (John 8:44) said to them.

-Because human nature that became a mixture of good and evil has been passed on to us all, “Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned:” (Romans 5:12).
+That Human nature which became a mixture of good and evil has been passed on to us all, “Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned:” (Romans 5:12).
 Because our first parents lacked faith in what God told them we have all been subjected to sin and its penalty, “For the wages of sin is death;” (Romans 6:23).
 Unless God intervenes to save us the death we are subject to is permanent.

 It was a very subtle plot by Satan to subvert God’s plan and prevent mankind receiving the inheritance God has reserved for them (I Peter 1:3-5).
 But God knew from the beginning that humanity would concede to Satan’s influence and had planned our salvation, “Known unto God are all his works from the beginning of the world.”
 (Acts 15:18).
 He will save us from the penalty of death and give us eternal life if we believe and do what He tells us.